instana/synthetic-synctl/README.md

 # Patch a Synthetic Test
-The command `patch` can be used to updates selected attributes of a Synthetic Test, only one attribute can be patched each time.
+The command `patch` can be used to updates selected attributes of a Synthetic test, only one attribute can be patched each time.

 ### synctl patch Syntax
 ```